zarr-developers/numcodecs/docs/contributing.rst

 should be reviewed and approved by at least one other core developers before being merged.

-Pull requests should not be merged until all CI checks have passed (Travis, AppVeyor, Coveralls) against code that has had the latest master merged in.
+Pull requests should not be merged until all CI checks have passed (Travis, AppVeyor, Coveralls) against code that has had the latest main merged in.

 Compatibility and versioning policies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~